IndorewalaA/textbook-reviews-remastered/README.md

 API Key file needed for full functionality!
 Message me to receive it.
 This project uses Next.JS, TypeScript, Tailwind CSS, and Firebase (solely for Auth atm).

-First, install the required dependencies:
+First, install the required dependencies in BOTH the frontend and backend folders.:

 ```bash
 npm install
 ```

-Next, run the development server:
+Next, run the development server inside \frontend:

 ```bash
 npm run dev